 So, I put my approach down as this: Most people that I see have come to counselling because Plan A (pursuing the same road in all circumstances) has failed to deliver a sense of satisfaction in their lives, or indeed a sense of being at home in their own skin.

 Given this, the point of counselling is to discover how this situation came about, and to help people find a new and better directed path to follow in the continuing journey of their lives.
 I find that having a ‘map’ of your life makes it easier to navigate through difficulties.

 Of course, nothing is ever that simple.
 Though, I believe that in our work together change is possible and that we can discover this new path.

 I am trained in several modalities of counselling and psychotherapy.
 My personal guiding principle is that the map is not the territory, and that therefore individuals should be respected in their difference and given the time and space to be themselves.

-I offer counselling at Brighton Counselling Collective and South Coast Counselling, both in Hove.
+I normally can offer face to face counselling at South Coast Counselling, 198 Church Road in Hove.